 Hydrangeas prefer a sunny or semi-shaded position, in a cool area of the garden with shelter from cold, drying winds.
 For this reason, they are especially useful for brightening up shaded borders and make a lovely feature in the dappled shade of woodland gardens.
 Try to avoid hot, sunny areas and east facing spots where colds winds can damage the spring growth.

 Grow Hydrangea plants in any rich fertile, moist soil.
-It's a good idea to work in some well rotted manure or compost prior to planting Hydrangeas, and they will always appreciate a mulch of organic matter in spring to help conserve moisture at their roots and feed them up for them for the coming growing season.
+It's a good idea to work in some well-rotted manure or compost prior to planting Hydrangeas.
+They will always appreciate a mulch of organic matter in spring to help conserve moisture at their roots and feed them up for them for the coming growing season.
 On light soils, it is a good idea to feed Hydrangeas with an ericaceous fertilizer.

-Shrubby Hydrangeas such as Hydrangea macrophylla cultivars, Hydrangea paniculata and Hydrangea arborescens can all be treated in a similar way.
-Flowering on the previous year's wood, they generally need little maintenance, but pruning will certainly help to produce a better display.
+Shrubby Hydrangeas such as Hydrangea macrophylla cultivars, Hydrangea paniculata, and Hydrangea arborescens can all be treated similarly.
+Flowering on the previous year's wood they generally need little maintenance, but pruning will certainly help to produce a better display.